 Educating a new generation of patient-centred collaborative teams

-Welcome to the Toolkit to Enhance and Assist Maximizing Team Collaboration (TEAMc) for established teams.
+Welcome to the Toolkit for Enhancing and Maximizing Collaboration (TEAMc) for established teams.
 Developed by Dr. Carole Orchard, RN, BSN, Med, EdD., Associate Professor and Coordinator of Interprofessional Health Education and Research (IPHER) at Western University, and in conjunction with the HealthForceOntario funded project Interprofessional Diabetic Foot Ulcer Team (IPDFUT) Development, this educational toolkit will help health care teams function at an optimal level of collaboration.

 Although the health system is emphasizing patient involvement in planning for programs and the need for health providers to work in teams, there is limited assistance for teams to actually move into interprofessional client-centred collaborative practice (IPCCCP).
 Such practice requires today’s health system to attend to both vertical leadership (i.e. top-down) and shared leadership (i.e. within work groups) in teams.
 Vertical leadership needs to be both transformative and transactional to provide teams with the capacity to develop their own practice that will enhance patient care outcomes, while fitting into the overall strategic mission and values of health organizations.
 TEAMc is designed to assist in the above and is based on research findings from the development of both teams in practice and simulated educational interventions affirmed through literature on studies in a variety of disciplines.